KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/qt-creator.md

 For best results, download Qt Creator from the Qt website. https://www.youtube.com/watch?v=QVgInye6HDA

-## kdesrc-build
+## kde-builder

-After you configure kdesrc-build and you can correctly build a KDE project such as kcalc.
+After you configure kde-builder and you can correctly build a KDE project such as kcalc.

 Edit ~/.config/kdesrc-buildrc .
 It should look like: